gvwilson/thirdbit/src/fiction/santas/index.md

 "Yeah, well, I say a lot of things."

 "So what,
-you're just going to spend the rest of your life chewing jello and watching the same stupid movies over and over again?"
+you're just going to spend the rest of your life chewing green jello and watching the same stupid movies over and over again?"

 "I don't know.